ajordan2984/WpfApp_Solution_SyncFiles/README.md

 - Finally, a log file is created on the external drive detailing any changes made.

 > [!TIP]
-> If you want to skip any subfolder inside the selected folder on your PC and external drives, simply type the name of the subfolder in the field under **`(Optional) Please add or select the folders from inside the selected PC folder to excluded from backup`** and then click the button **`Add Excluded Folder`**.
+> If you want to skip any subfolder inside the selected folder on your PC and external drives, simply select or type the name of the subfolder in the field under **`(Optional) Please add or select the folders from inside the selected PC folder to excluded from backup`** and then click the button **`Add Excluded Folder`**.

 > [!NOTE]
 > When skipping a subfolder, any subfolder with either that name or part of that name will be skipped.
 For example, if you want to skip the **`MyExample`** subfolder, **`MyExample1`**, **`MyExample2`**, **`MyExample3`** will all be skipped as they match part of the name **`MyExample`**.
 If you would like to change this, you can in the **`GetAllDirectories`**  function.